astromechza/AstromechZA.github.io/_posts/2014-06-04-month-of-may.md

 May has been a very busy month.
 All our modules have had projects due so I haven't had much time to work on personal things.
-Thankfully now the modules for this term are complete and other than one more exam next week, we are now in holiday.
+Thankfully now the modules for this term are complete and other than one more exam next week, we are now on holiday.

 I have been able to work on a couple of things: